Program and Communications Intern (Summer 2020)

 - Coordinate with partners in China and the US on program design and implementation.

 - Communications and Outreach

-- Conduct online communications - Write blog-type updates for USCET website, draft new website text/pages, draft announcements and newsletters for partners, and other web-content;
+- Conduct online communications - Write blog updates for USCET website, draft new website text/pages, draft announcements and newsletters for partners, and other online content.

 - Create dynamic written, graphic and video content, including invitations, brochures, and other materials for programs and events.